Drawing & Painting blog

-Having said all this, I guess that with a lot of practice at drawing animals I have still evolved certain theories about how to draw a successful pet portrait from photos.
-Animals have a lot of fur and unless you are prepared to sit and draw every single hair (and indeed some artists do, but I don’t seem to have the patience!) then you need to find certain ways to ‘abbreviate’ your marks and represent that fur in a more impressionistic manner.
-(I’m focusing on dogs in this guide because that is the most common pet portrait that I’m commissioned to draw – but the same principles apply to cats, rabbits or any other animal with fur)
+Having said all this, it’s true that with a lot of experience of drawing animals over the years I have evolved certain practices that I always follow.
+Animals have a lot of fur and unless you are prepared to sit and draw every single hair (and indeed some artists do, but I don’t seem to have the patience!) then you need to find certain ways to ‘abbreviate’ with your marks and represent that fur in a more impressionistic manner.
+I’m focusing on dogs in this guide because that is the most common pet portrait that I’m commissioned to draw – but the same principles apply to cats, rabbits or any other animal with fur.

 LITTLE DOUG Pencil on paper, HB through to 9B

-Lastly, if your pet is sitting on the ground in the photo, don’t neglect to shade a bit of the shadow you can see using diagonal hatched lines.
-You don’t really need to draw shadow as extensively or darkly as you are really seeing it – you just need the slightest suggestion of a bit of shading (as with Tess’s paws, here below) and this will do the job of ‘anchoring’ the dog, indicating a better sense of her weight, and making it clear that she is sitting on the ground and not floating in the air!
+Lastly, if your pet is sitting on the ground in the photo you are working from, don’t neglect to shade a bit of the shadow beneath them using diagonal hatched lines.
+You don’t really need to draw shadow as extensively or darkly as you are really seeing it.
+Just a slight suggestion of a bit of shading (as with Tess’s paws, here below) will do the job of ‘anchoring’ the dog; indicating a better sense of her weight, and making it clear that she is sitting on the ground and not floating in the air.
 You can also use a battery eraser to erase in a few highlighted grass strokes into your shadows if your animal was sitting on grass in your reference photo – you can see an example of this at the top of the pet portrait page